kubeflow/website/content/docs/pipelines/metrics/pipelines-metrics.md

 ## Next step

-Visualize the output of your component by [adding metadata for an output viewer](/docs/pipelines/metrics/output-viewer/).
+Visualize the output of your component by [writing out metadata for an output viewer](/docs/pipelines/metrics/output-viewer/).